Essential minimal volume of Einstein 4-manifolds: Definitions and first properties

 Note that the quantity $\minvol_{>\delta}(M)$ is non-increasing with respect to $\delta$ and is bounded, so it converges as $\delta\to 0$.

 \begin{definition} The essential minimal volume of $M$ is

 \end{definition}

-The difference between $\minvol$ and $\essminvol$ can be arbitrarily large, see Subsection \ref{exampl}.
 The name $\essminvol$ partly comes from the notion of $\epsilon$-essential volume defined in \cite{BGS85} in the context of negatively curved manifolds.
 In some sense, $\essminvol(M)$ measures the smallest possible size of the thick part of a metric on $M$ with bounded sectional curvature.
-Since for any $\delta>0$, a neighborhood of the $\delta$-thick part of a manifold with bounded sectional curvature admits a smooth triangulation with a number of vertices bounded linearly by its volume and for which the degree of each vertex is uniformly bounded (all the constants depend on $\delta$), any upper bound on $\essminvol(M)$ in fact yields a controlled triangulation of $M$ outside of regions covered by $F$-structures (see Sections \ref{section4} and \ref{section5} for examples of such bounds).
+Since for any $\delta>0$, a neighborhood of the $\delta$-thick part of a manifold with bounded sectional curvature admits a smooth triangulation with a number of vertices bounded linearly by its volume and for which the degree of each vertex is uniformly bounded (all the constants depend on $\delta$), any upper bound on $\essminvol(M)$ in fact yields a bound on a controlled triangulation of $M$ outside of regions covered by $F$-structures.
+Similarly, by compactness results for metrics with bounded sectional curvature \cite{Cheeger70} \cite{Gromov81} \cite{Peters87},\cite{GreeneWu88}, a bound on $\essminvol$ implies a bound on the number of smooth manifolds, up to regions saturated by $F$-structures.

-We are interested in realizing $\essminvol(M)$ by the volume of certain manifolds so we need to study possible closures of $\mathcal{M}_{|\sec|\leq 1}$.
-A weak and a strong closures are introduced in the next subsections.